Low Con Buildings Programme

 The supply air is now delivered through a long rigid silencer into the supply ducting, through ceiling or wall mounted supply registers, to all the habitable rooms resulting in whole house heat recovery ventilation.

-It is common practice to have two or more heat recovery units working in one large home and can be positioned to serve zones or floors of their own.
-Ductwork can be installed within Ecoweb or I joist floors so that no boxing-in can be seen.
+It is common practice to have two or more heat recovery units working in one large home; and they can be positioned to serve zones or floors of their own.
+Ductwork can be installed within Ecoweb or I joist floors so that no boxing-in is required.

-The level of effectiveness in saving energy depends on a number of highly variable and difficult to estimate factors.
-These are the level of air tightness in a home, the way the home is heated, the heat energy saved by the system, the energy used by the system, the type and cost of fuel used to heat the home and the cost of electricity used to run the system.
+The full level of energy savings depends on a number of highly variable factors.
+These include the level of air tightness in the home, the way the home is heated, the heat energy saved by the system, the energy used by the system and the type and cost of fuel used to heat the home.

-Solo will work with the Nuaire staff to advise you on all of the aforementioned factors and help you make an informed judgment on whether or not you should install such a system.
+Solo will work with the Nuaire technical staff to advise you on all of the aforementioned factors, and help you make an informed judgment on whether or not you should install a Mechanical Heat Recovery System.

 The importance of low noise levels.

-MVHR systems are designed to run 24 hours a day, seven days a week, 365 days a year.
+MVHR Heat Recovery systems are designed to run 24 hours a day, seven days a week, 365 days a year.
 Quite simply they have to be quiet in operation and acceptable to the occupants.
 Nuaire Home Ventilation is renowned for supplying systems with very low noise levels.
+The XBOX 90Litre heat recovery unit (pictured above) is fully SAP Appendix Q compliant, and so is extremely efficient and quiet during use.

-Copyright © Solo Heating Installations Limited.
-2008 All rights reserved.
+Copyright © Solo Heating Installations Ltd. 2021 All rights reserved.